brianscherner/fly-fishing-journal/research-and-planning-log.md

 * 2:15pm - 3:15pm: Fixed bug in form and edited formatting of trip details in table.

+* 3:15pm - 4:00pm: Brainstormed about things to work on for next work session on Monday.

 <!-- NOTES:

 Finish multi-step form validation: